benmsec/Mercusys-MB115-4G/README.md

 <img width="692" height="533" alt="Image" src="https://github.com/user-attachments/assets/059afcf9-4710-4058-b479-4d092f682f76" /><br/>
 Note: 'SIM Response Error!' is present as there is no SIM card inserted into the router.<br/>

-## Troubleshooting issues
+## Troubleshooting, issues, and learning outcomes
-As this was my first time doing a reverse engineering project, some rookie mistakes were made:</br>
+As this was my first time using a soldering iron, some rookie mistakes were made:</br>
 1. Not inverting the UART port connections<br/>
 2. The voltage on the UART controller was set to 3V.
 After no display of data, the jumper on the UART controller was removed, which had then created another issue.
 The output in minicom was somewhat readble, but not great.
 The input was not being parsed correctly either.
 After hours of troubleshooting, it turns out that the voltage was not stable on the UART controller, interrupting / disrupting transmission.
 To fix this, a jumper was put on the 5V pins on the UART controller, and fixed the issue.<br/>
+3. Perfectionist tendencies made me re-solder the UART pins many times - still didn't come out too great, but definitely improved.

 # Conclusion

-From the service enumeration, it was obvious that security implementation was lacking.
+From the service enumeration, it was obvious that security implementation was lacking.<br/>
 Several open ports - do they need to be open?
-Will look into this.
+Further investigation needed.<br/>
 No credential set for Telnet.
 You can submit a '(new password)' to be used as the default credential set for Telnet.
-If the device is not properly configured, anyone connected to the router can utilise the Telnet service, set a password, and have full control of the device.
+If the device is not properly configured, anyone connected to the router can utilise the Telnet service, set a password, and have full control of the device.<br/>